China's LME entry to boost more than harm traders

 BOCI aimed to provide brokerage services, proprietary trading of iron ore swaps and physical trading, two sources familiar with the matter said.

-It also planned to apply for clearing membership in the Singapore Exchange SGX.L next year, the sources said.
+It also planned to apply for clearing membership in the Singapore Exchange (SGX) next year, the sources said.

 BOCI was approved as a clearing member of CME Group (CME.O) in March.
 The CME and SGX both offer clearing of iron ore swaps, with the bulk of globally traded volumes cleared on the SGX.